kode4food/interpol/guide/07-partials.md

 end
 ```

 Partials are first-class elements of Interpol, meaning they can be passed around and assigned to variables.
-In certain situations, they are also hoisted to the top of their scope, so you can call them in your code even before they've been defined.
-More on 'hoisting' later.

 ### Guarded Partials
 The definition of a partial can also be 're-opened' to apply guard clauses, or to shadow the partial if no guard clause is provided.
 The order in which partials are defined determines the order in which the guard clauses are evaluated, where the most recently defined will be evaluated first.
 For example: